Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 Gabe Vincent Insights vs. the Celtics

+- Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.

-- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's shots from beyond the arc.
+- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

-- Vincent's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Vincent's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On the glass, the Celtics are ranked 18th in the NBA, allowing 44 rebounds per game.
+- On the glass, the Celtics are ranked 18th in the league, allowing 44 rebounds per game.

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked squad in the league.
+- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.

-- The Celtics are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per game.
+- Conceding 11.6 made 3-pointers per contest, the Celtics are the fifth-ranked squad in the league.

 Gabe Vincent vs. the Celtics